BvdLind/dash-selectable/README.md

 # dash selectable

-dash selectable is a Dash component library.
+dash selectable is a wrapper for common HTML elements for connecting select event data to Dash callbacks

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation
-2. Run `python usage.py`
+2. pip install dash-selectable
-3. Visit http://localhost:8050 in your web browser
+3. See the usage.py file in this repository for a minimal demo

 ## Contributing